udexon/Homoiconism/Q22_OBOR_Scratch.md

 Against this back drop, MIT and Google have worked on Scratch and Blockly, visual block schemes to help children as well as adults to learn programming without using text.

-From the programming languages listed in Rosetta Code to MIT Scratch and Google Blockly, we need a theoretical model to analyze them, in order to ....
+From the programming languages listed in Rosetta Code to MIT Scratch and Google Blockly, we need a theoretical model to analyze them, in order to .... this is like finding a master key to all locks .... how to explain?

 As mentioned earlier,
 - The factors involved in finding solutions for innovations in programming languages involving non-Latin alphabets concern some very fundamental theories in software engineering and mathematics, which are in a very small niche in computer science, yet actually affects the majority of the world population, i.e. those whose mother tongues are not Latin alphabets.